 This article has links to products and services we love, which we may make commission from.

-Edinburgh is Paris, Glasgow is Berlin and here is your one day in Glasgow itinerary curated with love by me, Gemma, the Fifer who ‘grew up’ in Glasgow
+Edinburgh is Paris, Glasgow is Berlin, and here is your one-day in Glasgow itinerary curated with love by me, Gemma, the Fifer who ‘grew up’ in Glasgow.

 Don’t Skip This City

-Glasgow is where I met my life-long friends, formed my political views, danced around my handbag, gained weight by eating chips n’ cheese, lost the weight running around Kelvingrove Park – when I drive into Charing Cross the same feeling consumes me, that feeling that I’m home.
+Glasgow is where I met my lifelong friends, formed my political views, danced around my handbag, gained weight by eating chips and cheese, and lost weight running around Kelvingrove Park.

-Personally, I don’t think one day in Glasgow is enough to really understand why it is special but I understand itinerary time constraints, I’ve been there.
+Personally, I don’t think one day in Glasgow is enough to really understand why it is special, but I understand itinerary time constraints; I’ve been there.

-Covering Glasgow’s top attractions, the appeal of the five main neighbourhoods, food recommendations, which Glasgow pubs to party at and where to get the perfect shots.
+Covering Glasgow’s top attractions, the appeal of the five main neighbourhoods, food recommendations, which Glasgow pubs to party at, and where to get the perfect shots.

-This guide will also cover Glasgow’s past which some would like to hide, its involvement in the slave trade.
+This guide will also cover Glasgow’s past, which some would like to hide, its involvement in the slave trade.

 Glasgow’s Neighbourhoods

-Glasgow does have distinct areas that can be zoned off making it an easy task.
+Glasgow does have distinct areas that can be zoned off, making it an easy task.

-There are three main streets starting with Argyle Street, which runs from the West End to the East, Buchanan Street and Sauchiehall Street.
+There are three main streets, starting with Argyle Street, which runs from the West End to the East, Buchanan Street, and Sauchiehall Street.

-You will find Glasgow’s main shops on these three streets along with bars and restaurants.
+You will find Glasgow’s main shops on these three streets, along with bars and restaurants.

 One of the main drags of pubs and clubs for younger revellers is located at the top of Sauchiehall Street, after the shops.